“A man without a plan for the day is lost before he starts.” – Lewis K Bendele

 - make sure that your family has access to this information

-A prepping list – how to stock up on tools and supplies is the most sought out part of getting ready.
+A prepping list – how to make a bug out bag is the most searched for part of getting ready.
 People, just like you, love the peace of mind and the extra layer of safety that prepping brings into their lives.
 But it requires careful consideration, planning, and a perishable rotation schedule.
 So it doesn’t turn into a big waste of money that doesn’t help anyone or, worse, fails you when you need it most.

 There is a comprehensive prepping list at the bottom of the article.
+Or, for the short version, take a look at the 10 survival essentials you should invest in.
 However, we recommend that you keep on reading so you know how to use that list.

 Prepper’s Emergency Response Is Far Superior